niucheng/TelnetServer/README.md

 Have a lot of fun!Connection closed by foreign host.
 ```

-Have a lot of fun! :sparkles:
+Have a lot of fun!

+--

+MIT license - Copyright (C) 2014 :sparkles: